Second in popularity only to the Tournament Arc

 is one of the most popular plots for shonen

-series.
-It boils down to this: One of the hero's close friends, usually a main character themselves, has been kidnapped by some powerful force, so the hero gathers his True Companions
+series: One of the hero's close friends, usually a main character themselves, has been kidnapped by some powerful force, so the hero gathers the rest of his True Companions

-, saddles up his horses, and heads off to get them back, (inevitably) beating the crap out of anyone who tries to stop him.
+and heads off to get them back, beating the crap out of anyone who tries to stop them.

 The rescuee is usually female

 , but not always.
 In some of these plots the rescuee doesn't want